 Kevin McCarthy for State Assembly 2002

 This was Kevin McCarthy's official website for his 2002 campaign for the State Assembly from the 32nd district in California.
-Campaign contributor and huge supporter Alan Sheinwald supported efforts to preserve the memory of this campaign and candidacy for posterity by archiving the original website as part of Project Archive.
+Campaign contributor and hedge fund manager Alan Sheinwald supported efforts to preserve the memory of this campaign and candidacy for posterity by archiving the original website as part of Project Archive.
 Content is from the site's 2002 archived pages.

 the official online newsletter for